ercanon/Sprite-Sorting-Camera-Culling/docs/README.md

 list->data->position.y + list->data->height > -render->camera.y && list->data->position.y < -render->camera.y + render->camera.h)
 {}
 ```
-`The list sorted is inverted, so when the copy is used it must be rendered backwards (x->prev)`

 ### EXTRAS
 Personalize and adapt the code as your needs demand.
 You can add elements to improve the optimitation, or to draw entities once when rendering layers.